wkiri/MTE/src/pds4_bundle_template/document/readme.txt

   they appear in the same sentence, the sentence ids are the same.

 - has_property: Table linking targets to properties.
-Fields include the target id (as above), proeprty name (as above), and sentence ids (as above) for the location of the target and property.
+Fields include the target id (as above), property name (as above), and sentence ids (as above) for the location of the target and property.

 Methods